jasonmacduffie/Nephelai/README.md

 Mortals who worship Lize in hopes of conquering Conliah may be gifted with transformation into an Iavol.
 Their skin turns red, and they grow horns and a barbed tail.
 They gain the ability to induce unbearable pain in others.
 Iavols are bent on war and domination.
 When Iavols invade a region, they establish a lair to launch attacks on the country side.
 They raid settlements to loot weapons, armor, and rations.

+#### Doombinders

+*   **Robustness:** 3
+*   **Number appearing:** 1-4
+*   **Disposition:** Hostile
+*   **Courage:** Brave
+*   **Soul color:** Green core, with traces of red

+Mortals who worship Uluzing through a long career of assassination may be gifted with transformation into a Doombinder.
+Their skin turns pitch black, and their bodies emit plumes of smoke.
+The smoke makes it very difficult to see exactly where Doombinders are, when attacking them.
+In addition to becoming stronger, they gain the ability to curse a single mortal in their presence: if the Doombinder dies, then the cursed person simultaneously dies.
+The curse is permanent unless magically lifted, and the Doombinder may transfer the curse to another mortal at will.

 #### Lycanthropes

 *   **Robustness:** 4